juancabrera/react-smooth-scroll-mixin/README.md

 Provides smooth, hardware-accellerated ease-based scrolling for container elements by normalizing scroll behavior across different browsers / platforms.
 Works great for parallax, or simply browsing a document.

-(Right now it relies on Greensock's TweenLite for handling cross-browser positioning and smooth updates via `transform`, but its by no means a requirement.
-Simply replace the ref with your own.)

 Check out an example here: https://smoothscrollmixin.firebaseapp.com/